jamilgonzalez/jest-genie/README.md

-# Test-Generator-GPT VS Code Plugin
+# JestGenie: A TypeScript React Test Generator for VS Code using GPT API

 ## What it Does